nicolasdao/jwt-pwd/README.md

 - __Asymmetric algorithm__: The algorithm is using a private/public key to sign the token.
 The public key can be shared with the rest of the world so it can verify that the token has not been tampered.
 Because the private key is kept secret, there is very little risk of compromising the way the token's integrity .
 - __Symmetric algorithm__: The algorithm is using a single key to sign the token.
 This means that if a third-party wishes to verify that the token has not been tampered, the two parties need to find a safe way to share the single key, which can adds complexity.

 Choose an asymmetric algorithm if you must let clients verifying the JWT without your intervention, othersise choose a symmetric algorithm as they are simpler to start with.
 Once you've choosen which type of algorithm fits your requirements, choosing a specific algorithm depends on the types of signature your ecosystem supports.
-If the JWT travels throughout multiple existing systems that must verify its integrity, then do some research on those systems to see what is the most secured common denominator between all those systems (i.e., the most secured assymetric algorithm they all support), and then choose that one.
+If the JWT travels throughout multiple existing systems that must verify its integrity, then do some research on those systems to see what is the most secured common denominator between all those systems (i.e., the most secured asymmetric algorithm they all support), and then choose that one.
 If you are not constrained by third-party systems, and still need an asymmetric algorithm, _ES256_ is a good compromise between security and adoption.
-To learn more about generating keys, please refer to the [How to generate a secret?](#how-to-generate-a-secret) section.
+To learn more about generating keys, please refer to the [How to generate a keys?](#how-to-generate-keys) section.

 ## Hashing and salting password